Luke943/SpellCheck/README.md

 ```
 `DICTIONARY` is an optional argument.
 It will default to `words.txt` when not provided.

-The program will then print all mispelt words to the command line.
+The program will then print the line number and word of all mispelt words to the command line.

 ## Contents